spxbhuhb/z2-service/README.md

 You can use `serviceContext` only directly inside the service functions.
 All other uses throw an exception.

+**NOTE** the basic Ktor web socket dispatcher does not handle the context yet, you'll get an empty one each call

 ```kotlin
 class HelloServiceProvider : HelloService, ServiceProvider {